-Products described as "eclipse glasses" or "eclipse viewers" are available that use black polymer and/or aluminized polyester as their filter material.
-These products, and any other filters used to observe the partial or annular phases of a solar eclipse, should meet the transmittance requirements of ISO 12312-2.
 Eclipse glasses or viewers should not be used unless they comply with the requirements of ISO 12312-2.
-Do not look at the Sun through a camera, a telescope, binoculars, or any other optical device while using eclipse glasses or viewers.
+They are not designed to look at the Sun through a camera, a telescope, binoculars, or any other optical device.

 The selection of the welding filter shade number is a matter of personal preference in comfort and will depend on atmospheric conditions and personal glare sensitivity.
 Filters with shade number 12 should be adequate to protect the eyes, but the solar image may be uncomfortably bright.
 Some observers may find that the solar image viewed through a shade 14 filter is too dim.
 The table below compares the transmittance properties of welding and solar filters.
 In the visible spectral range, the values (from the ISO 12312-2 standard) are for luminous transmittance as specified in ANSI Z87.1.